Bottle 66980AA - Irish, Charles Truman Put variants of this bottle on a shelf.

 Form: Cylindrical Edge Design: None Plate Mold: No

-Shape: Jug Shape Base Design: None Plate Code: None
+Shape: Jug Shape Base Design: None Plate Shape: None

 Pictures: None